 2 Corinthians 5:7 (NKJV)

-Saint John of the Cross called these seasons Dark Nights of the Soul.
+John of the Cross, a poet and well-known believer from the 1500s, called these seasons Dark Nights of the Soul.

 “My brethren, count it all joy when you fall into various trials, knowing that the testing of your faith produces patience.
 But let patience have its perfect work, that you may be perfect and complete, lacking nothing.”